 Stuffed acorn squash, with farro, sausage, and cheese, plus apples and dried cherries, is a delicious mix of sweet and savory.
 It’s a fall favorite!

-Why you’ll love it: It’s so flavorful and nutritious fall side dish or light meal.
+Why you’ll love it: Stuffed squash is so flavorful and nutritious fall side dish or light meal.
 It looks impressive, too.